awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 1. In **Event history**, choose **Run advanced queries in Amazon Athena**\.

-1. For **Storage location**, choose the Amazon S3 bucket where log files are stored for the trail to query\.
+1. For **Storage location**, use the down arrow to select the Amazon S3 bucket where log files are stored for the trail to query\.
 **Note**
-You can find out what bucket is associated with a trail by going to **Trails** and choosing the trail\.
-The bucket name is displayed in **Storage location**\.
+To find the name of the bucket that is associated with a trail, you can also choose **Trails** in the CloudTrail navigation pane and view the **S3 bucket** column for the trail\.
+To see the location of the bucket in Amazon S3, choose the link for the bucket in the **S3 bucket** column\.
+This opens the CloudTrail bucket location in the Amazon S3 console\.

 1. Choose **Create table**\.
 The table is created with a default name that includes the name of the Amazon S3 bucket\.